Rman Backup Check Logical

 RMAN stands for Recovery Manager, and it is Oracle Corporation’s backup and recovery software.
 It can be used to create backups of an entire database, or of selected tables or datafiles.

-See also How To Restore Android Backup To New Phone
+See also How To Properly Backup Your Computer

 RMAN is a logical backup tool.
 This means that it stores backup data in a format that is readable by Oracle.
 This makes it easy to restore a database to a previous point in time, or to recover individual tables or datafiles.